-In a routed export transaction the forwarding agent is responsible for providing the U.S. principal with documentation verifying that the information provided by the U.S. principal was accurately reported on the SED/Automated Export System (AES) on the Automated Commercial Environment (ACE) platform.
+In a routed export transaction, the forwarding agent is responsible for providing the USPPI with documentation verifying that the information provided by the USPPI was accurately reported through the Automated Export System (AES) on the Automated Commercial Environment (ACE) platform.

 This has caused consternation and confusion among many companies that are shipping their merchandise to foreign customers as they try to understand the regulations and determine who is legally defined as the USPPI for their shipments.

-The person in the United States that receives the primary benefits, monetary or otherwise, of the export transaction; generally that person is the U.S. seller, manufacturer, order party, or foreign entity.
+The person in the United States that receives the primary benefits, monetary or otherwise, of the export transaction; generally that person is the U.S. seller, manufacturer, order party or foreign entity.
 The foreign entity must be listed as the USPPI if it is in the United States when the items are purchased or obtained for export.

 Generally that person can be the:

-- U.S. Seller (wholesaler/distributor) of the merchandise for export.
+- U.S. seller (wholesaler/distributor) of the merchandise for export.

-- U.S. Manufacturer if selling the merchandise for export.
+- U.S. manufacturer if selling the merchandise for export.

-- Foreign Entity if in the U.S. when items are purchased or obtained for export.
+- Foreign entity if in the U.S. when items are purchased or obtained for export.